High-harmonic generation driven by temporal-mode quantum states of light: Theoretical framework

-The second term, consisting of the product of $\ket{\gamma^{\alpha}_{\ell}}$, represents the coherent states of light written in the original plane-wave basis where the frequency is well-defined.
-The coherent state amplitudes can be expressed in terms of the Fourier transform of the expectation value of the atomic dipole moment operator.
+The second term, $\ket{\vec{\gamma}_{\vec{\alpha}}(t)}$, represents the coherent states of light written in the original plane-wave basis where the frequency is well-defined.
+The coherent state amplitudes can be expressed in terms of the Fourier transform of the expectation value of the atomic dipole moment operator

-We are interested in the asymptotic state at $t \to \infty$ when all HHG processes have concluded.
-For simplicity of notation, we thus drop most explicit time arguments in the following.
+Thus, the dipole moment $\vec{d}_{\vec{\alpha}}(\omega,t)$ and consequently the coherent amplitudes $\vec{\gamma}_{\vec{\alpha}}(t)$ of the output state will depend parametrically on all the coherent amplitudes of the input modes contained in $\vec{\alpha}$.
+This dependence is in turn given by the solutions of the atomic part of the Schrödinger equation driven by the associated classical field.
+We are interested in the asymptotic state in the limit $t \to \infty$ when all HHG processes have concluded.
+For simplicity of notation, we thus take this limit implicitly and drop most explicit time arguments in the following.

 The density matrix operator is then given by